openstack-archive/senlin/doc/source/developer/testing.rst

 All integration test cases are to be placed under the subdirectory :file:`senlin/tests/tempest/integration`.
-Test cases are expected to be organized into a small number of story lines that can excercise as many interactions between senlin and backend services as possible.
+Test cases are expected to be organized into a small number of story lines that can exercise as many interactions between senlin and backend services as possible.

 Each "story line" should be organized into a separate class module that